janardanchavan/Linux-with-Python/Test.md

   1. Make sure you have Oracle VM Virtual Box installed
   2. Open Oracle VM Virtual Box installed
   3. Click 'New' button to create new vm machine
-  4. Name and Operating System: Provide following details for new virtual Machine a Name : Redhat 8 b Type : Linux c Version : Red Hat (64-bit)
+  4. Name and Operating System: Provide following details for new virtual Machine <br/>
+    - Name : Redhat 8 <br/>
+    - Type : Linux <br/>
+    - Version : Red Hat (64-bit) <br/>
     If you are not able to select 64-bit version, you need to Enable Virtualization through your laptop's BIOS setting.

-  d Restart your laptop
+    - Restart your laptop <br/>
+    - On restart, press F2/F10 to enter the BIOS <br/>
+    - Enable Virtualization <br/>
-  e On restart, press F2/F10 to enter the BIOS f Enable Virtualization g Press F10 to save the changes and exit BIOS
+    - Press F10 to save the changes and exit BIOS

 5 Memory Size: Enter 2048 i.e. 2 GB Ram
 6 Hard Disk: Create a Virtual Hard Disk now